wpeka/wp-survey-funnel/README.txt

 10. Reports Tab

 == Changelog ==
+= 1.0.2 =
+* Fix : Hot fix for the issue of undefined variable in displaying survey as popup.

 = 1.0.1 =
 * Feature : Users can use Gutenberg block to display survey on the frontend.
 * Feature : Users can use shortcode to display custom size survey on the frontend.